TUDelftGeodesy/caroline/docs/development.md

    2. Add the necessary keys (one tab in) (leaving empty will set the value to `None`:
       1. `requirement`: the name (`str`) or names (`list` of `str`) of the job that should finish before this job should start
       2. `two-letter-id`: the two letter ID that will show up in the `squeue`
+      3. `partition`: either `short` (10 hours), `normal` (5 days), `infinite` (12 days), or user-specified (e.g. for `depsi`, `depsi_partition` will search for this name in the parameter file)
-      3. `parameter-file-step-key`: the key in the general section of the parameter file that should be `1` for this job to run.
+      4. `parameter-file-step-key`: the key in the general section of the parameter file that should be `1` for this job to run.
 For `depsi`, this is `do_depsi`
-      4. `sbatch-args`: the arguments to pass on to `sbatch`.
+      5. `sbatch-args`: the arguments to pass on to `sbatch`.
 If no clear requirements are present, use `"--qos=long --ntasks=1 --cpus-per-task=1 --mem-per-cpu=8000"`, the most default one
-      5. `bash-file`: if no bash file is to be run, leave it empty like in the `email` job.
+      6. `bash-file`: if no bash file is to be run, leave it empty like in the `email` job.
 Otherwise, move one tab in, and add four keys:
          1. `bash-file-name`: the name of the bash file to be run.
          2. `bash-file-base-directory`: the name of the base directory in which the job should be run.
 For `depsi` this is `depsi`, which then assumes `depsi_directory` and `depsi_AoI_name` exist as parameters in the parameter file.
          3. `bash-file-directory-appendix`: a folder to add to the base directory name.
 In case of `depsi`, this is `/psi`, since DePSI runs in the `psi` folder within the base directory of `depsi`.
 If it should be empty, leave it to `""`.
          4. `job-id-file-appendix`: an appendix to differentiate job id files that end up in the same directory.
 If it should be empty, set it to `""`.
-      6. `filters`: in case the job should only run if specific conditions are met, these can be specified here.
+      7. `filters`: in case the job should only run if specific conditions are met, these can be specified here.
 If left empty, it will assume no filters are present and any parameter file can start this job.
 If a filter (e.g. satellite) is present, use the following syntax:
          1. one tab in, add `<parameter-file-key>: <allowed-value(s)>`. `<allowed-value(s)>` can be either a `str` or `list` of `str`.
 If the value of the specified key in the parameter file is in the provided allowed values, the job will start.
 Otherwise, the job will not be scheduled.
          2. If multiple filters are necessary, add the next filter using the same syntax on a new line.
 3. Add the two letter job ID to [abbreviations.md](abbreviations.md)